Ronyonka/tizi/README.md

 ## Environment Variables

-A `.env.example` file is provided in the repository with the following required variables:
+A `.env.example` file is provided.
+You should create a `.env.local` for running the app locally.
+Wait to configure production credentials before running the EAS commands.

+Required variables:
 ```env
 EXPO_PUBLIC_FIREBASE_API_KEY=
 EXPO_PUBLIC_FIREBASE_AUTH_DOMAIN=